 My dad (and husband, and grandma (yes, she helped too!) loved these bars so much that by days end, the entire pan was gone and he asked me to make more!
 In terms of texture, these banana oat bars are like a cross between a snack bar and a snack cake.
 They aren’t overly sweet, but just sweet enough to call a virtuous treat.

-I changed the name, because I didn’t want you to think that these banana oat bars are just for dads; kids and moms will enjoy them, too!
+I changed the name, because I didn’t want you to think that these banana oat bars are just for dads; spouses, kids, and moms will enjoy them, too!
 Plus, they are great for breakfasts on-the-go and lunch box treats.
 You can adjust the sweetener to taste and modify the add-ins.
 I’ve even included a cinnamon-raisin option in the recipe.

 Reader Raves: Banana Oat Snack Bars